-- 1. Click Add Profile Set at the top of the dialog window. - 2.
-Enter a profiler Set Name.
-This name must be unique among all profile set names. - 3.
-Optionally, enter a Description for this Profiler Set. - 4.
-Leave the ASDD Support box unchecked. - 5.
-Select the Search Expressions tab (it is selected by default). - 6.
+- 3. Enter a profiler Set Name.
+This name must be unique among all profile set names. - 4.
+Optionally, enter a Description for this Profiler Set. - 5.
+Leave the ASDD Support box unchecked.

+- 6. Select the Search Expressions tab (it is selected by default). - 7.
 Click the down arrow to the right of Select Search Expression to expand the tree.
 Click the box to the left of each search expression you wish to add to the profile set.
-It is not recommended that All Search Expressions be selected, as there is significant duplication among built-in search expressions. - 7.
-Select the Type Expressions tab.
+It is not recommended that All Search Expressions be selected, as there is significant duplication among built-in search expressions.

-- 8. Click the down arrow to the right of Select Type Expression to expand the tree.
-Click the box to the left of each type expression you wish to add to the profile set. - 9.
-When you are finished adding expressions, click Submit to save the new profile set.
+- 8. Select the Type Expressions tab. - 9.
+Click the down arrow to the right of Select Type Expression to expand the tree.
+Click the box to the left of each type of expression you wish to add to the profile set.

+10. When you are finished adding expressions, click Save to save the new profile set.